 Each month between September and May the Society offers educational and entertaining programs that explore the history of Lewes, the surrounding area, Lewes's unique interaction in the national scene and other related and appealing topics.
 All of these meetings are open to all members, residents and visitors of the Lewes community.

-This "Speaker Series" takes place every third Friday of the month.
-Each presentation begins at 7:30pm at St. Peter's Church Hall at Second & Mulberry Streets in Lewes.
+Each presentation begins at 7:30pm at the Lewes Public Library, 111 Adams Avenue (unless otherwise indicated).
 Each month, a different speaker presents and topics vary.
 These events are FREE and do not require a reservation.

 Friday, October 21